 Our KMUZ Board

-Verland Kelly, served in the U.S. Navy and owned a financial service and accounting firm in Monrovia California.
+Verland Kelly served in the U.S. Navy and owned a financial services and accounting firm in Monrovia California.
 He and his wife, Pam, recently moved to Salem and are both involved at KMUZ.
 Verland serves as the board’s treasurer and can be reached at [email protected].

 Pam Kelly is a fourth generation Californian who recently moved to the mid-Willamette Valley.
 She is a longtime volunteer (50 years plus), community activist, fundraiser, special event planner and retired small business owner.
 She has been a supporter of community radio since 1975 and read about KMUZ on an internet blog.
 She sent in a donation to get the station on the air and became a volunteer shortly after moving to Salem.
 She is now the House Mother/Volunteer Coordinator at the station and can be reached at [email protected].

 Bill Smaldone moved to Salem from New York in 1991 to take a job teaching European history at Willamette University.
 A former Salem City Councilor and currently the chair of the South East Salem Neighborhood Association, he believes that KMUZ community radio will enrich and strengthen Salem’s cultural and political life.
 He serves as president on the governing board and can be reached at [email protected].